440 International Those Were the Days

 1998 - Also opening in the U.S.: Disturbing Behavior, starring James Marsden, Katie Holmes, Nick Stahl, Bruce Greenwood, William Sadler and Steve Railsback; and Jane Austen’s Mafia!, with Lloyd Bridges, Jay Mohr, Olympia Dukakis, Christina Applegate, Billy Burke, Pamela Gidley and Tony Lo Bianco.

-1998 - A gunman opened fire at the Capitol in Washington, DC, killing two police officers -- Jacob Chestnut and John Gibson -- and wounding a tourist.
+1998 - A gunman opened fire in the Capitol in Washington, DC, killing two police officers -- Jacob Chestnut and John Gibson -- and wounding a tourist.
 Police shot the gunman, Russell Eugene Weston Jr., 41, who survived.
 (In April 1999, Weston was found incompetent to stand trial for the murders.)

 2000 - Georgia Governor (Democrat) Roy Barnes appointed former Democratic Governor Zell Miller to the late Republican Paul Coverdell’s Senate seat.
 Try to follow along now: Although Miller was a Democrat, he was very conservative and went on to support Republican George Bush in the 2004 presidential election.